What are the basics of growing weed?

-With lighting and AC in place to control the environment, indoor cannabis plants will require large amounts of fertilizer or nutrients.
-Hydroponic systems lack the base nutrients that come with in soil, which leaves it up to growers to feed their plants with nutrient concentrations — the exact formula of which depending on plant variety and phase of cultivation.
+With lighting, AC, and other environmental controls in place, indoor cannabis plants will require large amounts of fertilizer or nutrients throughout their lifespans.
+Hydroponic systems lack the base nutrients that occur within soil; that leaves it up to you, the grower, to feed their plants with nutrient concentrations — the exact formula of which depends upon plant variety and phase of cultivation.
 With hydroponics, salt-based nutrients typically come in the form of a concentrated liquid or dry soluble powder that can be mixed with water.

 CO2 can be supplemented into an indoor garden using compressed gas tanks or generators.
 Using compressed CO2 tanks is the most common method because they're readily available, easy to set up, and do not add any extra heat to your room the way a CO2 generator does.

 Air movement is the least expensive component of creating an ideal environment for your plants.
 Even a gentle breeze can help keep pests and microbes from landing on your plants, move oxygen and carbon dioxide around the leaves, and create a uniform environment throughout your room.
-One of the easiest ways to maintain sufficient air circulation is by hanging oscillating fans on the walls and placing a small box fan on the floor.
+One of the easiest ways to maintain sufficient air circulation is by hanging oscillating fans on the walls or ceiling/grow tent corners and placing a small box fan on the floor.
 The goal with air circulation should be to mimic a light breeze and avoid powerful gusts that may harm your plants.

-Tips for Success
+Tips for success

 The health of your garden is completely dependent upon the environment you create and the equipment you select.
 It is easy to buy a new line of nutrients, but much more difficult to replace an undersized air conditioner.
-Careful planning prior to your grow will go a long way in saving you from expensive mistakes.
+Careful planning prior to your grow will go a long way in saving you from expensive mishaps.

 Cleanliness in an indoor garden cannot be overstated.
 Clean your entire grow room before your first grow cycle and after every harvest.
 The walls, floors, trays, irrigation lines, reservoirs, lights, and fans should be cleaned using a three to five percent (3%-5%) hydrogen peroxide solution, an efficient sterilizing agent that leaves no dangerous or toxic residues behind.
 Be careful what you bring into your grow room.
 Pets, dirty clothes, and contaminated clones can introduce unwanted pests and diseases.

-Maintaining a grow journal and logging all major aspects of your grow is one of the easiest and cheapest things you can do to become a better grower.
+Maintaining a grow journal and logging all major aspects of your grow is one of the cheapest, easiest things you can do to become a better grower.
 Logging daily temperatures along with water and feeding amounts will help you pinpoint problems, and may give you something to show other growers who can help you resolve issues, increase your yields, and save a troubled crop.